LeoAdamek/emacs.d/README.md

 I decided to craft my own configuration from scratch for simplicity and stability.
 Read this to understand how it works.

-Some things aren't perfect, but I'm still somewhat new to elsip :wink:

 STRUCTURE
 ---------